-(left) Black hole accretion disks and jets in general relativistic radiative magnetohydrodynamic simulations (right) Black hole shadow reproduced by general relativistic radiative transfer calculations Supermassive black holes and galactic evolution A supermassive black hole exists universally at the galaxy center and grows while swallowing the surrounding stars and interstellar medium.
-Simultaneously, its jets blow away the interstellar medium, strongly influencing the evolution of the galaxy.
-We are investigating this complex interdependence using relativistic magnetohydrodynamic simulations in an attempt to grapple with the mystery of galactic evolution. • Galactic evolution and dark matter Dark matter is known to play an important role in the evolution of galaxies, but its nature remains shrouded in mystery, and many contradictions within existing theories have been pointed out.
-We are investigating the nature of dark matter haloes by studying galaxy collisions.
+Black hole accretion (left) disks and jets in general relativistic radiative magnetohydrodynamic simulations (right) Black hole shadow reproduced by general relativistic radiative transfer calculations its jets blow away the interstellar medium, strongly influencing the evolution of the galaxy.
+We are investigating this complex interdependence using relativistic magnetohydrodynamic simulations in an attempt to grapple with the mystery of galactic evolution.